GUOYI1/Cloth-simulation-based-on-exact-CCD/README.md

 Cloth-simulation-based-on-exact-CCD
 ======================
 This is a Maya plugin of cloth simulation implemented by *Jiawei Wang* and me.
+To see the video demo, click [here](https://vimeo.com/234173469).
 To load this plugin into Maya, please copy all the files in the **bin** folder into the **bin** folder under your Maya installation path.
 Then in Maya, you can click the *Windows -> Settings/Preferences -> Plug-in Manager* to load the **ClothSolverPlugins.py**.If it succeeds, you will see the GUI of the plugin.

 For this cloth plugin, we implemented the following features.